This year is going to look different for all of us. So while we may not be doing all the parties and events, there is still plenty to do!

 Talk as a Family

 Next, you’ll want to gather the family to discuss all the activities each of you want to do.
 Sledding?
 Cookie decorating party?
 Christmas play watching?
 Brainstorm to your heart’s content.
 Make sure to write down all the Christmas movies you want to watch and even the crafts you want to do.
-(I have a cool Holiday Bucket List included in the Holiday Planner that’s available in the Simply Frugal store that should come in handy!)
+(I have a cool Holiday Bucket List included in the Holiday Planner (only $1!) that’s available in the Simply Frugal store that should come in handy!)